 October 4, 2018

-Read CHAPA's February Housing Briefs for state and federal housing updates and recent research.
+Read CHAPA's October Housing Briefs for state and federal housing updates as well as recent research and reports.

 On October 2, Boston Mayor Martin Walsh, Somerville Mayor Joseph Curtatone, and 15 communities that form the Metro Mayors Coalition announced a new housing production goal for the coalition's region to meet the demands of a robust regional economy and a growing population in Boston and surrounding areas.

 On October 2, the Baker-Polito Administration announced $3.2 million in awards for the production of 32 new affordable housing units in three communities,Falmouth, Northampton, and Newburyport, supported by the Community Scale Housing Initiative.